brandonhopper19/MIST-4610-Project-2/README.md

 ### Importance:

 # Manipulation applied to the data set for analysis:
+There were two manipulations we decided to perform on the data set to allow easier access to the information that was critical for our analysis.
+In the exported data set, the date and time of the accident were listed in one column.
+We decided it would be best to separate the date and time column, essentially making each their own individual columns.
+Additionally, we had to alter the time column.
+The time column was changed to display time by the hour.
+With this manipulation, we were able to analyze crashes that occurred at different hours.
+We also had to filter the data to only display clear conditions and distractions related to a cell phone only to analyze the first question.
+Without this manipulation we would have a much larger dataset and unnecessary information would be displayed.

 # Tableau packaged workbook
 The packaged workbook containing the visualizations shown above is attached to this repository.